cloudancer/mldonkey/README.md

 -v "~/data:/mnt/mldonkey_completed" \
 mldonkey

-Your data will be available under data/incoming directory where you run the docker run command.
+Your download data will be available under ~/data directory.